hcorrada/networks-across-scales/materials/homeworks/final_project.md

     #.
 Background and Significance
        - Report specific research question(s) you are addressing
+       - Assumptions underlying questions and formulate hypotheses as appropriate
        - How does it fit within current knowledge in area
        - What are we missing if we don’t get an answer